manishkhadrias/java8features/README.md

-# java8features with Design Patterns
+# Java 8 Features And Design Patterns